 Maryland requires PIP but allows you to limit the amount of coverage in writing.
-However, once you have chosen limited PIP on one policy, it means you exclude yourself from PIP coverage under any other vehicle's policy.
+However, once you have chosen limited PIP on one policy, it means you exclude yourself from PIP coverage under policies you don't own.

-Below is a table comparison between the full (or included) PIP and limited (or excluded) PIP coverage and costs:
+Below is a table comparison between the full (or included) PIP and limited (or excluded) PIP coverages and costs: